 Agreed to a four-year, $58 million deal with the Marlins in December 2011.

-Buehrle allowed six runs on nine hits, walking one and striking out two over just three innings of a 6-4 loss to the Yankees on Friday night.
+Buehrle allowed four runs on seven hits, walking one and striking out four over six-plus innings of a 6-3 loss to the Yankees on Friday night.

 To instantly reveal our fantasy analysis of every player – including Mark Buehrle – simply subscribe now.